Botanist House

-Botanist House, or simply Botanist, was a cocktail bar and restaurant in Portland, Oregon's Pearl District.
+Botanist House, or simply Botanist, was a cocktail bar and restaurant in the Pearl District of Portland in the U.S. state of Oregon.
 The business opened in 2018 and closed in 2021.

 Description

 Botanist was located at the intersection of Lovejoy and 13th Avenue in northwest Portland's Pearl District, in a space previously occupied by Pink Rose and below an Office Depot store.
 Matt Davidson and Robbie Wilson are co-owners.
 Botanist's menu was mostly gin- and seafood-driven upon opening.
-Eater Portland's Brooke Jackson-Glidden said of the interior: "The bar itself ... is all bright greens and pseudo-’20s vibes, with jazz on the playlist and a old-school backlit bar.
+Eater Portland's Brooke Jackson-Glidden said of the interior: "The bar itself ... is all bright greens and pseudo-’20s vibes, with jazz on the playlist and an old-school backlit bar.
 A large vintage cocktail poster dominates the main bar space, next to a tiny, 25-ish seat dining room lined with vintage liquor bottles and posters of botanicals."